adamsilver/adamsilver.io-jekyll/_posts/2015-12-15-why-we-stopped-tasking.md

 ## 2. Defining tasks ahead of time is inaccurate

-*"Weeks of programming can save you hours of planning."*

 When coding it is inevitable that the solution will change as development unearths unforeseen scenarios and opportunity for improvement.
 This is why tasking is inaccurate.

+> "Weeks of programming can save you hours of planning."

-Don't bother, give yourself more time to code.
+Don't bother, give yourself more time to code instead.

 ## 3. Many tasks are repetitive